charleshenryhugo/GolangSrc/notifier/README.md

 ```
 notifier default msg "this is a new notification message"
 ```
-This will overwrite the current default notification message to `"this is a new notification message"`.
+This will rewrite the current default notification message to `"this is a new notification message"`.
 You can use the command `default` to overwrite any default settings.

-However, to modify the config file manually is highly recommanded.
+However, modifying config files manually is highly recommanded.

 ## Error Codes